-The Stages tab appears in the Camera Bag and provides an efficient way to organize and monitor all of your important cameras.
-All you have to do is configure and save a number of custom camera layouts.
+The Stages tab appears in the Camera Bag and provides an efficient way to organize and monitor all of your important cameras (and Maps, if desired).
+All you have to do is configure and save a number of custom layouts.
 (These stages will be associated with your user account.)
 You will then be able to view these stages manually or through an automated sequence that runs like a slideshow.